mcuntz/partialwrap/README.rst

 About partialwrap
 -----------------

 **partialwrap** is a Python library providing easy wrapper functions to use with Python’s `functools.partial`_.
-It allows to use any external executable as well as any Python function with arbitrary arguments and keywords to be used with libraries that call functions simply in the form ``func(x)``.
-This includes Python's `map` function, the functions of the `scipy.optimize`_ package or external packages such as `emcee`_ or `pyeee`_.
-It also allows distributed function evaluations with, for example, the parallel `map` function of Python's `multiprocessing`_ module or via the Message Passing Interface (`MPI`_).
+Partial's ingenious mechanism allows to use even very complex functions with many arguments and keyword arguments with routines that need functions in the simple form ``func(x)``.
+This includes Python's `map` function, the minimizers in `scipy.optimize`_, and plenty of third-party modules such as `emcee`_ or `pyeee`_. **partialwrap** allows to use any external executable as well as any Python function with arbitrary arguments and keywords to be used with `functools.partial`_.
+It also allows to use the executables or functions with easy parallelization of code with, for example, the parallel `map` function of the `multiprocessing`_ module or via the Message Passing Interface (`MPI`_).

 Documentation
 -------------

-The complete documentation for **partialwrap** is available at Github pages:
+The complete documentation for **partialwrap** is available at Github
+pages:

    https://mcuntz.github.io/partialwrap/